AmokSolderer/APC/DOC/PinMameExceptions.md

       default:
         PinMameException = EX_DummyProcess;}}

 Each entry consists of a case statement with the [PinMame game number](https://github.com/AmokSolderer/APC/blob/master/DOC/lisyminigames.csv) as an argument.
-You can define all kind of optionsl stuff in these case statements, but the definition of the PinMameException is mandatory as it tells the system which code to use for a specific machine.
+You can define all kind of optional stuff in these case statements, but the definition of the PinMameException is mandatory as it tells the system which code to use for this machine.
 All other games do not have an exception handler yet, so the exception pointer just points to a dummy process which provides some basic sound handling.

 In order to implement some exceptions for Disco Fever, we can use our new